Mbappe opens up about his big plans for Real Madrid: "I want to win"

-- The Frenchman quickly revealed his ambitious plans for the club after he was unveiled to fans at Santiago Bernabeu
+- The Frenchman has already laid out ambitious plans after he was unveiled to fans at the Santiago Bernabeu Stadium

-- He is expected to help Los Blancos defend the La Liga and UEFA Champions League titles in the upcoming season
+- He is expected to help Los Blancos defend the UEFA Champions League and La Liga titles in the upcoming season

-France captain Kylian Mbappe unveiled his ambitious plans for Real Madrid during his official presentation at the Santiago Bernabeu on Tuesday, July 16.
+France captain, Kylian Mbappe, has unveiled his ambitious plans as a Real Madrid player during his official presentation at the Santiago Bernabeu Stadium on Tuesday, July 16.

-After years of speculation about a move to the Spanish capital, the 2018 World Cup winner finally made the transition in 2024 on the back of severing his ties with Paris Saint-Germain.
+After years of speculation about a move to the Spanish capital, the 2018 World Cup winner finally made the transition in 2024 after severing his ties with Paris Saint-Germain.

 The event was graced by Los Blancos greats Zinedine Zidane, Santiago Solari, and Raul Gonzalez.